docksal/docksal/README.md

 <a name="cli"></a>
 ## Console tools (cli)

-**cli** container is ment to serve as a single console to access all necessary command line tools.
+**cli** container is meant to serve as a single console to access all necessary command line tools.
 You can access **cli** container's console with `dsh`:

     dsh bash